wesnoth/wesnoth/INSTALL.md

 NOTE 4: When cloning vcpkg, it is advisable to avoid spaces in the directory path.

+NOTE 5: antivirus software may potentially slow down (by scanning) or even interrupt the installation process by false-flagging libraries.
+If you are unable to install the dependencies, you may whitelist the vcpkg folder AT YOUR OWN RISK, to fix the issue and allow the installation to continue.

 ## SCons Build

 Unlike CMake or the classic "autotools" build-system (configure && make),